-The TSF shall be capable of importing keys or secrets into the secure key storage upon request of [the user, the administrator] and [applications running on the TSF].
+The TSF shall be capable of importing keys/secrets into the secure key storage upon request of [the user, the administrator] and [applications running on the TSF].

-The TSF shall be capable of destroying keys or secrets in the secure key storage upon request of [the user, the administrator].
+The TSF shall be capable of destroying keys/secrets in the secure key storage upon request of [the user, the administrator].

-The TSF shall have the capability to allow only the application that imported the key or secret the use of the key or secret.
+The TSF shall have the capability to allow only the application that imported the key/secret the use of the key/secret.
 Exceptions may only be explicitly authorized by [a common application developer].

-MDFPP33:FCS_STG EXT.1.5
+MDFPP32:FCS_STG EXT.1.5

-The TSF shall allow only the application that imported the key or secret to request that the key or secret be destroyed.
+The TSF shall allow only the application that imported the key/secret to request that the key/secret be destroyed.
 Exceptions may only be explicitly authorized by [a common application developer].

-5.1.2.24 Encrypted Cryptographic Key Storage (MDFPP33:FCS_STG_EXT.2)
+5.1.2.24 Encrypted Cryptographic Key Storage (MDFPP32:FCS_STG_EXT.2)

-The TSF shall encrypt all DEKs, KEKs, [WPA2/WPA3 PSK, Bluetooth Keys] and [all software-based key storage] by KEKs that are encryption by a KEK that is derived from a REK],
+The TSF shall encrypt all DEKs, KEKs, [Wi-Fi and Bluetooth] and [all software-based key storage] by KEKs that are

-[Protected by the REK with

-[encryption by a KEK chaining from a REK,

-Protected by the REK and the password with

-[encryption by a KEK chaining to a REK and the password-derived KEK, encryption by a KEK that is derived from a REK and the password-derived KEK]].
+[Protected by the REK with [encryption by a REK, encryption by a KEK that is derived from a REK], Protected by the REK and the password with [encryption by a REK and the password-derived KEK, encryption by a KEK that is derived from a REK and the password-derived or biometric-unlocked KEK].

-DEKs, KEKs, [WPA2/WPA3 PSK, Bluetooth Keys] and [all software-based key storage] shall be encrypted using one of the following methods:
+DEKs, KEKs, [Wi-Fi and Bluetooth] and [all software-based key storage] shall be encrypted using one of the following methods:

-[using a SP800-56B key establishment scheme, using AES in the [GCM, CCM mode]].
+[using a SP800-56B key establishment scheme, using AES in the [GCM, CCM]].

-5.1.2.25 Integrity of Encrypted Key Storage (MDFPP33:FCS_STG_EXT.3)
+5.1.2.25 Integrity of Encrypted Key Storage (MDFPP32:FCS_STG_EXT.3)